-The watch industry has been identified as one of the most susceptible to counterfeit copies, with up to 400 million fakes watches hitting the global market each year, with an estimated value of one billion US dollars.
+The watch industry has been identified as one of the most susceptible to counterfeit copies, with up 400 million fakes watches hitting the global market each year, with an estimated value of one billion US dollars.

-In the past, basic counterfeit watches were easy to identify, however, over recent years the emergence of “Super Fakes” have made them trickier to detect.
+In the past, counterfeit watches were easy to identify, however, over recent years the emergence of “Super Fakes” have made them trickier to detect.
 Today consumers are more vulnerable to deception, particularly across digital channels, than ever before.

 Not all of these fake watches are purchased unintentionally, in fact a significant number of shoppers are purposefully searching for and purchasing these counterfeit copies online.
 Some watch brands do not take the issue of counterfeits seriously as they do not consider those that purchase fake copies to be their target audience and therefore it is not deemed lost business.
 However, those that believe they are buying the real deal, and the negative impact this illicit activity has on brand reputation must be addressed.

 In our free and exclusive consumer research study, which puts the spotlight on the watch industry, we discovered that almost half of those questioned have intentionally purchased a counterfeit watch online.
 What’s even more concerning is that 87% of that group would do so again.
 58% of those that had chosen to buy a counterfeit watch were attracted by the lower price, whilst a further 22% claimed that they were unable to afford the genuine item.
 The desire for fashion conscious individuals to be seen wearing luxury watch brands is evident.